Euthanasia and Assisted Suicide: A Guide to the Evidence

 Many articles on euthanasia and assisted suicide have been published since the original version of this evidence guide in 2015.
 We have updated the guide to include new literature and the changes to legislation regarding euthanasia and assisted suicide throughout the world since that time.
 The guide is intended to be indicative rather than fully comprehensive, and we intend to update the resources periodically in the future.

-DA Jones, R Gay and CM Wojtulewicz
+DA Jones, R Gay, CM Wojtulewicz, & M Fox

 Abbreviations